History of the Jews in Calabria: Modern times

 a plan for the establishment of a Jewish state in Turkish Palestine, with Hebrew as its national language.
 Unfortunately, his writing was not published at that time.
 Had it been published at the time of its writing, it would have preceded Theodore Herzl's Der Judenstaat by forty-five years.

 During World War II, Italian Dictator, Benito Mussolini built the internment camp of Ferramonti di Tarsia near the Calabrian town of Cosenza.
 Many of the prisoners were Jews from all over Europe who had fled to Italy escaping the Holocaust.
 However, the Tarsia internment camp was not a death camp and the vast majority of Jews there survived the war unharmed.

 Margherita Sarfatti, a wealthy Jewish woman who had a love affair with the Italian Dictator, Benito Mussolini then escaped Italy during the German occupation returned to Italy in 1947.
 She resided in Calabria until her death in 1961.

 Today, over 50 descendants of Calabrian neofiti have revived a small Jewish community in Calabria.

 In 2007, Calabria consecrated its first synagogue in 500 years.
-The Ner Tamid del Sud Synagogue in the town of Serrastretta, serves the regional Jewish community.
+The Ner Tamid del Sud Synagogue in the town of Serrastretta, a European member congregation of Reconstructionist Judaism, serves the regional Jewish community.

-However, the community has not yet received formal recognition by the Italian government or the Israeli Rabbinate because it is not within the framework of Orthodox Judaism.

 This community began with the efforts of progressive Rabbi, Barbara Aiello.
 Aiello is also active in Italian American community.
 Her organizational efforts have led some Italian Americans of Calabrian descent to search for their Jewish ancestry.
 According to Aiello, many Jewish rituals still remain with modern Calabrian families.
 For example, the lighting of Friday evening candles, avoiding pork and shellfish, or meat mixed with dairy products.
 Other practices such as hanging a red string over a baby's crib, or tying it to their wrist, which are Kabbalah rituals.

-In 2007, Israeli land developer, David Appel, announced his plans to create one of the world's largest vacation/gambling resorts in the Calabrian town of Crotone.
-The project, named, EuroParidiso, will attract tourists from all over Europe and Israel.